 The U.S. and other nations with “free market” economies got credit for defeating the communists in Russia.
-That is ironic, because it is now more clear than ever that western leadership actually shares the Soviet inclination for central planning, and they have been increasingly intervening in our markets since the collapse of the USSR.
+That is ironic because it is now more clear than ever that Western leadership shares the Soviet inclination for central planning, and they have been increasingly intervening in our markets since the collapse of the USSR.

 Our officials make economic policy as if healthy markets must be planned and coerced, much like the politburo.
 Some of this policy is created and run in the open; the government bailouts, Quantitative Easing, and zero interest rate policy, for example.

 Other programs are more secretive.
 Investors know the “Plunge Protection Team” exists to be the buyer in markets when all genuine buyers have left.
 But we can only guess as to what that crew does day to day.

 What these self-appointed market masters do in complete darkness is likely even more controversial and intrusive.
 They remain violently opposed to audits and other attempts to impose accountability.

 But, recently, some leaked documents have given a sense of what Western officials do behind closed doors.

 They have been Micromanaging Markets Since the 1970s

 Ronan Manly with Bullionstar wrote a terrific piece outlining the coordination among Western central bankers pertaining specifically to the gold market after Nixon shut the “gold window” and launched the era of purely fiat currencies.